manny405/Productive_Computing/README.rst

 **head** node is the node that users log into.
 The **head** node also controls the scheduling of calculations to the **compute** nodes.
 The **compute** nodes are where calculations are supposed to take place.
-Users will not have access directly to the **compute** nodes and will have to send jobs to the **compute** nodes using the job scheduler. **Slurm** is one of the most popular job schedulers in the scientific compute world.
-This is because it's free, open-source, and easy to use.
+Users will not have access directly to the **compute** nodes so they will have to send production compute jobs to the **compute** nodes using the job scheduler. **Slurm** is one of the most popular job schedulers in the scientific computing community .
+This is because it's free, open-source, well documented, and easy to use.

 Slurm Introduction